paracrawl/keops/evaluators.md

 Click on the _Contact PM_ link on the top of the evaluation screen to get in touch with the Project Manager of that task.
 Use this to discuss issues and doubts about a particular task.

-Click on the _Contact_ link on the footer to contact support.
-Use this option for any other subjects (platform-related errors, doubts about how to use KEOPS...)
+Click on the _Contact support_ link on the top right menu for any other subjects (platform-related errors, doubts about how to use KEOPS...)

 ## Let us know what you think
 If you wish to share your thoughts about this product, we'll be happy to hear from you by filling the form available at the end of a task evaluation.